GriffinPlus/mguard-config-tool/README.md

 By default the ECS container to work on is expected to be passed via *stdin* to ease scripting without generating temporary files.
 The output of the operation is an unencrypted ECS container that is written to *stdout*.
-Optionally input and output can be regular files as well by specifying `--ecs-in`, `--ecs-out` and `--atv-out` appropriately.
+Optionally input and output can be regular files as well by specifying `--in`, `--atv-out` and `--ecs-out` appropriately.

 If an ATV file is passed in and an ECS container is written the conditioned ATV file is stored in the ECS container and the missing parts in the ECS container are initialized with defaults.
 The defaults are the same a new mGuard comes with.